 ECHR - Homepage of the European Court of Human Rights - ECHR

-In the case of Pagerie v.
-France the Court held that there had been no violation of the freedom of movement.
+In the case of Sanchez v.
+France the Court held that there had been no violation of the freedom of expression.

-In the case of Valaitis v.
-Lithuania the Court held that there had been no violation of the right to an effective remedy.
+In the case of Mesić v.
+Croatia (no. 2) the Court held that there had been no violation of the right to respect for private life.

-In the case of Axel Springer SE v.
-Germany the Court held that there had been no violation of the freedom of expression.
+In the case of Mestan v.
+Bulgaria the Court held that there had been a violation of the freedom of expression.

 Delivered Judgment and Decisions

 On 22 May 2023, the Grand Chamber panel of five judges decided to reject all 8 requests for referral to the Grand Chamber.

 The ECHR has accepted a request for an advisory opinion submitted by the Conseil d’État of Belgium.
 The request was submitted in the context of an application lodged by a security guard before the administrative judicial division of the Belgian Conseil d’État, seeking the annulment of a decision by the Ministry of the Interior to withdraw an identity card entitling him to work as a security or surveillance guard, on the grounds that he was in contact with individuals associated with the “scientific” strand of Salafism.

 The Court held a Grand Chamber hearing in the case of Yalçınkaya v.
 Türkiye.

 The case concerns the trial and conviction of the applicant for membership of the FETÖ/PDY.
 The trial took place in the aftermath of the attempted coup d’état of 15 July 2016.

 The Court has declared inadmissible eight applications in the case of Žegarac and Others v.
 Serbia and decided to strike the other three applications out of its list of cases.